jgottero/gwt-cannonjs/README.md

 The wrapper is guaranteed to add no overhead *(1)* over the cannon.js library code, both in terms of cpu and code size.
 Only JavaScriptObject (JSO) are manipulated, which will be eliminated during the inlining/pruning phases of the GWT compiler.

 The drawback is that some methods expect a JsArray as a parameter or return type, which is harder to manipulate than plain Java array or collections.
-If you prefer to manipulate Java standard collections, you will have to write your own (un)wrapper.
-I may provide an utility class later, but keep in mind that it may affect performance.
+If you prefer to use Java standard collections, you will have to write your own (un)wrapper.
+I may provide an utility class later, but keep in mind that it will probably affect performance.

 *(1) The exception to the rule is methods that accept a JavaScript function as a parameter (event listeners for example): as it's impossible to instantiate a method object in Java, each function parameter must be wrapped in a interface that requires a lightweight (un)wrapping operation.*